 9. Taste the best street food at Trapizzino Trilussa

-The more modern and street food lovers can enjoy good street food at Trapizzino Trilussa, which has developed a kind of tapas, somewhere between a sandwich and a pizza, which you can order to take away and eat in the square.
+The more modern and street food lovers can enjoy good street food at Trapizzino Trilussa, which has developed a kind of tapas, somewhere between a sandwich and a pizza, that you can order to take away and eat in the square.

-Specifically, it is a triangular-shaped slice of pizza, rolled and open in the center filled with typical and delicious dishes of Roman cuisine.
+Specifically, it is a triangular-shaped slice of pizza, rolled up and open in the center filled with typical and delicious dishes of Roman cuisine.
 Today, the idea has been so popular that it has already opened several franchises in Italy and even in...
 New York!

 Traditional recipes wrapped in a pizza

-Founder Stefano Calligari has a notebook where he writes down his mother's and aunts' traditional recipes such as cuttlefish with peas, chicken with peppers... which he then introduces in his closed pizzas.
+Founder Stefano Calligari has a notebook where he writes down his mother's and his aunts' traditional recipes such as cuttlefish with peas, chicken with peppers...
+Which he then introduces in his closed pizzas.
 The chef has given a twist to the matter with this fun way of tasting them: without staining cutlery and with the possibility of enjoying the trapizzinos in the street, in any corner of Italy.

 Practical information about Trapizzino Trilussa